Rian-Sanjaya/DS_A_In_Javascript/InterviewQuestions/InterViewQuestions.md

 In Javascript we can use a variable even the variable declaration is after it.
 We can also call a function even the function declaration is after calling the function.
-In other structurul programming language this will be error because we have to declare a varialbe and function whenever we want to use the variable and the function.
+In other structural programming language this will be error because we have to declare a varialbe and function whenever we want to use the variable and the function.

 Two step when javascript run:
 1. creation phase